weaverbel/intro-computational-thinking/content/7-solutions.md

 4. Create a new copy of each existing image file with a file extension of `*.png` under a new filename that includes the word `backup`.
 5. Record each individual file creation as the loop runs so you can check that the loop is working as planned, and also to create a list of which files were copied for later checking.

+{% include figure.html img="loop-pseudocode.png" alt="Steps in the loop" caption="Steps in the loop" width="60%" %}

 ##### Example code in the Unix shell

 `for filename in "*.jpg" "*.tif" "*.png"`